mehmet-kavrut/case-study-flask/README.md

 ### 2. View and download flagged values.

 # Technologies Used
-- Flask - Web Application Framework
+- Flask: Web Application Framework
+- HTML/CSS: Used for rendering the web interface
+- Openpyxl: A Python library to read/write Excel 2010 .xlsx, .xlsm, .xltx, and .xltm files.
+- OpenAI API: Used for currency validation with Language Learning Models (LLMs).
-- Pandas - Python library for data processing and transformation
+- Pandas: Python library for data processing and transformation
-- Openpyxl-Python library to read/write Excel 2010 xlsx/xlsm/xltx/xltm files
+- Scikit-learn: Python library for machine learning-based outlier detection.
+- Werkzeug: Ensures uploaded file names are sanitized.

 # License
 This project is licensed under the MIT License.